Shawville, Quebec: Culture

 The town is characterized by its red-brick buildings.
 Unlike most municipalities in Quebec, it has no Catholic church.

 Shawville is home to an elementary school, a high school, a regional hospital, and the Society of Rural Physicians of Canada (SRPC) national head office.
 Its businesses are mostly small and family-run.

+The secondary school (Pontiac High School) is an English-language, secondary school with about 400 students.
+It is operated by the Western Quebec School Board.
+Robert Fumerton is a notable alumnus.

 The Shawville Fair, held the first weekend in September, is the town's major event.
 It has run every year since 1856 and includes typical county fair features such as livestock shows, auctions, truck pulls, demolition derbies, art/craft/hobby shows, diverse food stands and a midway.
 In recent years, it has drawn headline entertainers such as Terri Clark, Stompin' Tom Connors, Paul Brandt, April Wine, Dean Brody and Corb Lund, with total attendance reaching around 50,000.
 It did not run for the first time in its history in 2020, amid the COVID-19 pandemic.

 Sports

 Shawville is represented in the Eastern Ontario Junior B Hockey League by the Shawville Pontiacs.